tonyzhuanghua/yoti-ws/README.md

 # yoti-ws

 Restful resource  defined in web.xml pointing to RestApplication.java.
+This is a facade pattern.

 ### Dependencies